JonahPlusPlus/bevy_spectator/README.md

 Movement is constrained to the appropriate axes. (`WASD` to X & Z axes, `Space` & `ShiftLeft` to the Y axis)

+When in orthographic mode, only `WASD` is used.

 ## Basic example

 ```rust,no_run